tariq-hasan/system-design/distributed-systems/data_synchronization_protocols/6_versioning_protocols.md

 - In summary, nodes are the physical or virtual machines that host processes, and processes are the software entities that maintain and use logical clocks to manage event ordering and causality in a distributed system.

-## Processes vs Events
+## Processes vs Events in Processes

-- Here are some examples of processes and the types of events that can occur within these processes in the context of a distributed system:
+- The following examples illustrate how different processes in a distributed system handle various events.
+- Each event can be associated with a logical clock update to maintain the order and causality of events within and across processes.

 <br/>